-Enable or disable Simultaneous Multi-Threading.
+Enable or disable Hyper-threading.
 When it is enabled, a physical core will perform as two logical processors, and the user may experience better computational efficiency of the system.
-Please make sure that the OS operating on your system is optimized for SMT, or update to a version supports SMT.
+Please make sure that the OS operating on your system is optimized for Hyper-Threading, e.g. Windows and Linux.
 This field is only available with the CPU supported.